jaekwon/writings/atomone/utility_of_atone.md

 purpose and tokenomics.
 ATOM & ATONE does have utility as a staking-token, but it depends on a large volume of transactions (whether DEFI or not).
 The "spam prevention" or "priority" transaction fees may be small for each transaction, but they add up significantly with scale.
-This is why Cosmos and AtomOne offer ICS.
+This is why Gaia and AtomOne offer ICS.
 ATOM & ATONE stakers earn a portion of the transaction fees not just on the hub, but across all ICS shards.
 Whether the transaction fees across the ICS shards are paid in PHOTON or any other third-party token, ATOM & ATONE stakers